-Hence, the statement that Bob's system is quantum causal means that it is independent of Alice's system and also compatible with quantum mechanics.
-And Lemma 4 of Ref.~\cite{navascues2012physical} shows that $P(a,b|x,y)$ is quantum causal if and only if $\mH = \mH_X\otimes\mH_Y.$
+Here $\s$ is independent of $x$. \end{definition} Hence, the statement that Yoko's system is quantum causal means that it is independent of Xabier's system and also compatible with quantum mechanics.

-It is not hard to see that the second step is true, for a subnormalized state of Bob corresponding to the data of Alice can be obtained using the partial trace technique on the total state as we have seen in the former section.
-Since the reduced density matrix of $Y$ is independent of Alice's basis choice in $X$, we can see that Bob's system is independent of Alice's. \end{proof}
+And, it is not hard to see that the quantum system of identical particle is quantum causal.
+For a given state $|\P\>$ ($\in \mH$), a subnormalized state of Yoko corresponding to the data $q$ of Xabier is obtained from Definition~\ref{localinner} and \ref{partialsea}, i.e, We know that $\sum_q\s_q^x$ is the partial trace of $|\P\>$ that is independent of the basis choice in $X$.
+And $P(q,r|x,y)$ is computed from Eq.~\eqref{subnorm} as Eq.~\eqref{quansal}.
+Thus, the system of identical particles is quantum causal.

+In conclusion, as we have mentioned at the beginning of the proof, the Hilbert space of identical particles is factorizable by the quantum causality. \end{proof}

 With Theorem~\ref{factor}, we can write a $N$-particle state, e.g.,

 in a factorized form

 (see Fig.~\ref{equiv}).